 - Transition planning that prepares teens for life after high school

-Ieps Are Designed To Meet Kids’ Unique Needs.
-That Means That Every Iep Will Look Dierent.
-But By Law, All Ieps Must Contain The Following Elements
+IEP’s Are Designed To Meet Student’s Unique Needs.
+That Means That Every IEP Will Look Different.
+But By Law, All IEP’s Must Contain The Following Elements

-- PLOP (also sometimes called PLP or PLAAFP) includes details on how your child handles academic subjects and every day or “functional” activities, like socializing.
-PLOP should be based on teacher observations and objective data, like test results.
+- PLOP (also sometimes called PLP or PLAAFP) includes details on how your child handles academic subjects and every day or “functional” activities like socializing.
+PLOP should be based on teacher observations and objective data like test results.
 It’s important that PLOP is not simply copied “as is” from one year’s IEP to the next.
 Each year your child matures and masters skills.
 And each year the work becomes more challenging.
-So her performance and needs will change.
+So his/her performance and needs will change.

 - The results of your child’s evaluations and tests: This should include district-wide and state assessments.

 - Accommodations and modifications: These help your child learn the general education curriculum.
-Accommodations are changes in how a child shows what he has learned.
-They can help your child work around his learning issues.
-For example, he may be given extra time on tests.
+Accommodations are changes in how a child shows what he/she has learned.
+They can help your child work around his/her learning issues.
+For example, he/she may be given extra time on tests.

 - Annual educational goals: These should be realistic, achievable and measurable.
 The IEP lists the academic and functional skills that the IEP team thinks your child can achieve by the end of the year.
 Annual educational goals should help your child participate in the general education classroom.